Identity Governance Blog

 Access governance is a foundational infrastructure for managing user permissions, access controls, on-premises and cloud access governance and compliance.

-1. Access Control.
-Defines who can access what within an organization.
-This involves setting permissions and roles for users to ensure they can only access the resources necessary for their job functions.
+Defines who can access which resources, setting permissions and roles for users so they only receive the level of access necessary for their duties.

 How Does Access Governance Work?